Avaiga/taipy-getting-started-core/step_06/ReadMe.md

-# Skipping tasks
+# Step 6: Skipping tasks

 Skipping tasks is an essential feature of Taipy.
-Running twice a function with the same input parameters will most of the time create the same output.
-Executing this sort of function is a waste of time and ressources.
-This is why if none of the input Data Nodes of a task have been changed, Taipy scheduler can decide to skip it if this feature is on.
-Time and resources are saved thanks to this mechanism.
+For a given pipeline or scenario, Running twice a function with the same input parameters will most of the time create the same output.
+Executing this sort of function is a waste of time and resources.

+Taipy Core provides for each task the _skippable_ attribute.
+If this attribute is set to True, Taipy Core’s scheduler will automatically detect if changes have occured on any of the input data nodes of a task.
+If no changes have occured, it will automatically skip the execution of that task.By default; skippable is set to False.

 ![](config_06.svg){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }